I sat down with Frederic Boyer, Head of IT & Development, from Canadian tech company, Logi-D to find out all about their business.

 How did Logi-D begin?

-We began as TRIAX Consulting, a consulting group that specialized in healthcare logistics.
+We began as TRIAX Consulting, a consulting group that specialized in healthcare logistics who opt for the best Moving Company for their transportation.
 We soon realized that some point-of-use logistics practices weren’t readily available to our clients.
 We saw how the healthcare industry could benefit from industrial supply chain practices so we adapted them to the hospital environment.

-Because some of these practices leveraged software and technology, Logi-D filled the gap by becoming a hospital logistics solutions integrator, providing turnkey technology solutions to its clients.
+Because some of these practices leveraged software and technology, Logi-D filled the gap by becoming a hospital logistics solutions integrator, providing turnkey technology solutions to its clients and you can check my source to know more about it.

 What does Logi-D do?